 Role Call: Ernest Borgnine as Henry, The Records Keeper — Information Provider (male)

 Related post: The ultimate Information Provider in ‘RED’

 Details: Dir.
 Russell Mulcahy.
 Perf.
 Denzel Washington, John Lithgow, Ice-T, Kevin Pollak.
 HBO/Warner Bros., 1991.
 Based on the novel by E. L. Doctorow.

-Synopsis: Lifetime criminal Earl Talbot Blake (John Lithgow), a white man, seeks revenge on the hotshot detective (Denzel Washington), a black man, who put him away.
-Early in the film, Blake meets “Mr. Book Man,” the older white prison librarian, in the hospital.
+Synopsis: Lifetime criminal Earl Talbot Blake (John Lithgow) seeks revenge on the hotshot detective (Denzel Washington) who put him away.
+Early in the film, Blake meets “Mr. Book Man,” the prison librarian, in the hospital.
 Their second meeting years later in a prison parking lot doesn’t go so well.

 Role Call: Don Perry as Book Man—Comic Relief (male) / Information Provider (male)

 Details: Dir.
 Gore Verbinski.
 Perf.
 Naomi Watts, Martin Henderson, David Dorfman, Brian Cox.
 DreamWorks, 2002.
 Based on the novel Ringu by Koji Suzuki.

 Synopsis: A thriller about a reporter, Rachel (Naomi Watts), who investigates the death of her niece and a mysterious videotape that kills anyone who watches it.
 In one scene, Rachel researches materials in a library, and a librarian brings her a stack of books.
 In another scene, Rachel’s ex (Martin Henderson) asks to see session tapes at a mental hospital, receiving help from the hospital archivist/library clerk.

 Role Call: Ronald William Lawrence as Library Clerk; Guy Richardson as Librarian—both Information Providers (male)